tahoe01/Sorting-Algorithms/Report.md

 ## Conclusion

-Overall, annealing sort 4 is the fastest when input testing data is in uniformly distributed permutations.
-And insertion sort is the fastest when input testing data in almost-sorted permutations.
+Overall, annealing sort 4 is the fastest when input testing data is in uniformly distributed permutations, because annealing sort 4 has the fastest running time over 1000,000 elements and smallest slope in regression analysis.
+And insertion sort is the fastest when input testing data in almost-sorted permutations, because insertion sort has the fastest running time and smallest slope.
+In almost-sorted distribution, insertion needs much less swap operation than other algorithms.